 ATVs are four-wheel vehicles used for recreational and utility purposes in all four seasons of the year.
-Seats are designed to be straddled by the rider who steers using handlebars, much like a motorcycle.
-ATVs can be broken down into four main categories: sport, recreational-sport, recreational-utility and youth.
+Seats are designed to be straddled by the rider who steers using handlebars.
+ATVs can be broken down into five main categories: sport, recreational-sport, utility, recreational-utility and youth.